-Jim Day is in his 19th season covering the Reds for FOX Sports Ohio, returning to TV full-time in 2020 by splitting time working both play-by-play in the broadcast booth and on the sidelines for in-game coverage.
-For the 10th straight year, he will sit in the play-by-play chair during TV game broadcasts in the absence of Thom Brennaman.
+Jim Day is in his 21st season as a familiar face and voice on Reds Television Network broadcasts, returning this season as the dugout reporter.
+For the last 10 years, he split his time on the air between the sideline and lead play-by-play roles.
 In 2018 and 2019, Day split duties between Reds TV and Reds on Radio, covering radio play-by-play duties during the off days of Hall of Famer Marty Brennaman and Jeff Brantley while also working TV play-by-play in addition to his pre- and post-game show stints.
 For 17 seasons, he served as the main host of the Emmy Award-winning pre- and post-game shows, Reds Live.
 In 2019, he was nominated for the National Sports Media Association’s Sportscaster of the Year Award for Ohio.
-Day is an Emmy Award-winning reporter with 31 years’ experience in sports broadcasting.
+Day is an Emmy Award-winning reporter with 32 years’ experience in sports broadcasting.
 After graduating from Otterbein College, Day worked at WSYX-TV as an anchor/reporter in his hometown of Columbus, Ohio.
 Following a 3-year stay at WFTS-TV in Tampa, Day returned to his roots to work for FOX Sports Net Ohio.
 He has served in various roles for FOX Sports Ohio while covering every major sport for the network.

-Brian Giesenschlag is in his 16th season covering the Reds, his seventh as co-host of the Emmy Award-winning Reds Live pre- and post-game shows on FOX Sports Ohio.
-Before joining Jeff Piecoro on the Reds Live desk, Brian was the feature reporter for Reds Live while also working as a sports anchor at Cincinnati’s WXIX-TV (FOX).
+Brian Giesenschlag is in his 18th season covering the Reds, his ninth as co-host of the Emmy Award-winning Reds Live pre- and post-game television shows.
+Before joining the Reds Live crew as co-host, Brian was the feature reporter for Reds Live while also working as a sports anchor at Cincinnati’s WXIX-TV (FOX).
 He also covers the NHL as co-host of FOX Sports Ohio’s Columbus Blue Jackets Live pre- and post-game shows.
 A native Texan and graduate of Baylor University, Brian worked at several television outlets in his home state before moving to Ohio.
 He and wife Julie live in Cincinnati with their children Zachary, Brock and Ava.

-Sam LeCure is in his third season working on the Emmy Award-winning Reds Live pre- and post-game shows on FOX Sports Ohio.
+Sam LeCure is in his fifth season working on the Emmy Award-winning Reds Live pre- and post-game shows on the Reds Television Network.
 The righthanded pitcher made 250 Major League appearances, all for the Reds from 2010-2015 and including 10 starts, and finished his career with a 10-16 record and a 3.51 ERA.
 He contributed to National League Central Division championships in 2010 and 2012 and to a berth in the NL Wild Card game in 2013, the franchise’s best run of playoff appearances since the Big Red Machine dynasty of the 1970s.
 Since his retirement from baseball following the 2015 season, LeCure has taken volunteer trips to Indonesia and South Africa to help rebuild communities and help the local children.